An introductory walkthrough¶

 get()

-method on any asset type, providing either the asset's GUID orqualifiedName
+method on any asset type, providing the client and either the asset's GUID orqualifiedName

 .
 (Each asset type is its own unique class in the SDK.)